laonfilm/laonfilm/src/pages/about.md

 The focus is simple: to slow down, shoot intentionally, and celebrate the historical, kitschy, fun, and beautiful places that make Los Angeles unique.

-This project is a handmade archive of LA’s spirit — past, present, and hopeful future.
+This project is a handmade archive of LA's spirit — past, present, and hopeful future.

 <div class="typewriter-divider">---</div>